 - The first way that you can dispose of your plastic waste is by dumping it at a landfill.
 Although it is not encouraged, landfills are considered wasteful and require a lot of space to be dedicated to rubbish.
 Furthermore, pollutants can leak from landfills to nearby water streams, disrupting local ecosystems.

 - Upcycling is a great way to solve waste management problems.
 Instead of throwing them away, you are turning them into useful products that can have another use for your household.
 There are also many benefits of upcycling.

 - Incinerating plastic waste is another form of disposal.
 As we have previously explored, burning plastic waste is inefficient and releases a bunch of dangerous chemicals that can impact you if inhaled and to the atmosphere.

 Hire a rubbish removal service to get rid of all plastic types for you.
 They are the professionals in the business so they know exactly how to dispose of them.

 Which plastic waste can be recycled?

 The biggest mistake that most household families make when it comes to plastic disposal is mixing soft plastics with recyclable plastic.
-Soft plastics, or “scrunchable” plastics are those such as plastic bags or food packaging.
+Soft plastics, or “scrunchable” plastics, include plastic bags or food packaging.
 Not only are they non-recyclable but they also contaminate the plastic recycling system.

 Other plastic items that cannot be recycled through your household recycling bin include things such as plastic forks, spoons and knives.
 They cannot be sorted by machines when they reach the recycling centre.
-Shampoo bottles and detergent bottles can be placed in your recycling bin for disposal after they have been rinsed and emptied out.
+Shampoo and detergent bottles can be placed in your recycling bin for disposal after being rinsed and emptied out.

 Get a professional to properly dispose of your rubbish